piyusheklavya777/exercises_Telstra_Training/meetingsApp/myNotes/explain.md

+# discussion 11AM 14 Sep
+- No need of meetings array in users. multi indexing

 # DB Design
 - Users are the fewest.
 There are generally too many more meetings than users, or than number of teams.
     So every query is tried to be initialted in users/teams collection.
 From there the meeting id is picked up.